juanm1981/juanm1981/README.md

 #### :raised_hands: Random things about me/ what I enjoy:
   - Big enthusiast of FPS games.
 Although I have a special place in my heart for Dota 2.
   - Used to really like streaming ( Don't really have the time anymore :( )
-  - I was a professional FPS fps for some time at titles like Overwatch, Paladins and Apex.
+  - I was a professional FPS player for some time at titles like Overwatch, Paladins and Apex.
   - Love to have walks at the beach w/ my gf and our dog :heart: (And ocassionaly stop at a random cafes at our way home :coffee:)
   - Big One Piece fan 🏴‍☠️
   - Math-rock enjoyer 🎵